cossacklabs/product-docs/themis/languages/objc/features.md

 ## Using Themis

-In order to use ObjCThemis, you need to import its headers:
+In order to use ObjCThemis, you need to import it:

 ```objc
 @import themis;